vanbui24/flowty-sagemaker/README.md

 This example creates a custom image in Amazon SageMaker Studio using [Poetry](https://python-poetry.org/) to manage the Python dependencies.

-In the AWS Consoled
+In the AWS Console
  - create SageMaker Studio using Quick Start
- - choose an IAM Role with s3 bucket access
+ - create an IAM Role with s3 bucket read & write access

 ### Creating the ECR repository
 Create the ECR repository.